 Legal Notice: Notice of a proposed purchase as required by law.
-Depending upon the legal requirement, notice may be satisfied by posting an announcement of the purchase in a public place, notification of the appropriate bidders from the vendor mailing list (bidder's list), formal advertisement in a newspaper or newspapers, or a combination of these methods.
+Depending upon the legal requirement, notice may be satisfied by posting an announcement of the purchase in a public place, notification of the appropriate bidders from the bidder's list, formal advertisement in a newspaper or newspapers, or a combination of these methods.